Town Hall appointments

 You must make an appointment to register the birth of a baby.
 Please book an appointment online.
 Appointments are between 9am to 4pm Monday to Friday.
 Please make sure you read the safety information before visiting the Town Hall.

 Please read the information below before booking an appointment.
 We will tell you which documents to bring with you in a confirmation email.

 A birth can be registered by:

-- married parents - either parent if the parents were married to each other at the time of the birth
+- either parent if the parents were married or in a civil partnership to each other at the time of the birth or time of conception

-- mother and father attend the registration appointment together and sign the birth register
+- the mother and father/parent attend the registration appointment together and sign the birth register

 - one parent completes a statutory declaration of parentage and the second parent takes this document when they attend to register the birth

-- one parent attends with a Court document granting the father parental responsibility.
+- one parent attends with a Court document granting the father/parent Parental Responsibility.

 We reserve the right to cancel your appointment if you arrive more than 5 minutes after the time your appointment is due to commence and you may need to re-book.

 If the parents are not married to each other, please complete BOTH parents' names in the Informants box.